 Can I check out any Ratchet and Clank: Rift Apart trailers?

-So far, we've only received one trailer for Ratchet and Clank: Rift Apart, which is its reveal trailer from The Future of Gaming PS5 event.
+So far, we've had a handful of trailers for Ratchet and Clank: Rift Apart release, including its initial reveal trailer from The Future of Gaming PS5 event.
 In addition to this trailer, Insomniac also showed off a couple of minutes of gameplay footage, as well as an extended look at gameplay and a developer insights video courtesy of Insomniac Games' Creative Director, Marcus Smith.

 What's the story so far in Ratchet and Clank: Rift Apart?

 Ratchet and Clank: Rift Apart seems to feature the duo once again, getting into trouble.
 In the brief trailer shown off, we're told that various dimensions have begun collapsing on one another in the form of rifts, which transport the two to different locations.
 At the end of the trailer, the two are split up, with Clank meeting up with a female Lombax in another dimension.
-Earlier this week, Insomniac Games confirmed the female Lombax would be playable, and we know her name is Rivet thanks to the latest State of Play on the game, but not too much else is known about her.
+Insomniac Games confirmed the female Lombax would be playable, and we know her name is Rivet thanks to the latest State of Play on the game, but not too much else is known about her.